sls3542/Project2/README.md

 # Project2

 In this project I seek to develop a machine learning model that can predict an employees salary.
-Unfortunately after much tuning and trying multiple different models I was unable to get R socres over 0.52
-The Ridge model was the final selection at this point.
-I hope to continue to tune and get better with this model.
-I will revist and continue to tune.
+Using only work experience data and job title the model was able to with a high degree of accuaracy predict an employees salary.

+Its final R2 score was .99 on the Test set and .97 on the train set.
+This is a functional model and can with a high degree of certainty predict an employees salary.
+It can be useful for a company in that they could import a persons experience level and job title and generate a potential salary for a new employee.